ljvmiranda921/ljvmiranda921.github.io/about/index.md

 I [build things](https://github.com/ljvmiranda921).

 I started this site to tell the story of my tech journey.
-I believe in **technology's enabling power, especially in developing countries like the Philippines**.
+I believe in **technology that is open, enabling, and life-giving**.
 I aspire to usher that potential&mdash;even for just a tiny bit.
 There is still a long way to go, and this site records my progress.

-Here, you'll find some of my **thoughts, works, and notes** on software development, data science, machine learning, and research.
+Here, you'll find some of my **thoughts, works, and notes** on software development, systems, machine learning, and research.
 I hope that you'll spend a nice time here, so go grab yourself a cup of coffee and feel free to look around!

 ## Background

-I'm currently a Machine Learning Researcher at [Thinking Machines](https://thinkingmachin.es/), a data science startup in the Philippines.
+I'm currently a Machine Learning Researcher at [Thinking Machines](https://thinkingmachin.es/), a data science consultancy in the Philippines.

 Prior to that, I obtained my Masters degree from [Waseda